Here are some questions which are frequently asked by prospective students.

 No. You must take the GRE General Test; this is a requirement for admission to the Graduate School and cannot be waived.
 If you have taken the GRE’s five or more years ago, then you must re-take them.
 If you have not taken the GRE’s by the application deadline, please write a note in the Personal Statement portion of the application and give the date on which you will take the exam.

 There is no minimum for the GRE.
 We will look at your GRE scores, your transcripts, your personal statement, and your letters of recommendation to evaluate your ability to succeed in our program.
-The average GREs for the past few years were: Verbal 560 (or 157 for the revised test), Quantitative 780 (or 163 for the revised test), and Analytical 4.5.
+The average GREs for the past few years were: Verbal 159, Quantitative 167 and Analytical 4.5.

 The GRE General Test is required, not the GRE Subject Test.